-13.3.3.5 Prime forms.
+13.3.3.6 Prime forms.

-GEN primeform_u(GEN x, ulong p) t_QFI whose first coefficient is the prime p.
+GEN primeform_u(GEN D, ulong p) t_QFB of discriminant D whose first coefficient is the prime p, assuming $(D/p) \ge 0$.

-GEN primeform(GEN x, GEN p, long prec)
+GEN primeform(GEN D, GEN p)

-- 13.3.4 Efficient real quadratic forms.
-Unfortunately, t_QFRs are very inefficient, and are only provided for backward compatibility. - they do not contain needed quantities, which are thus constantly recomputed (the discriminant D, \sqrt{D} and its integer part), - the distance component is stored in logarithmic form, which involves computing one extra logarithm per operation.
+13.3.4 Efficient real quadratic forms.
+Unfortunately, real t_QFBs are very inefficient, and are only provided for backward compatibility.

+• they do not contain needed quantities, which are thus constantly recomputed (the discriminant square root \sqrt{D} and its integer part),

+• the distance component is stored in logarithmic form, which involves computing one extra logarithm per operation.
 It is much more efficient to store its exponential, computed from ordinary multiplications and divisions (taking exponent overflow into account), and compute its logarithm at the very end.